‘Fallout 4’ PS4 Pro Patch Vs Boost Mode: Should You Update?

-With the PS4 Pro patch for Fallout 4 here, should you update right away, or are you better of roaming the wastelands on that phenomenal Boost Mode?
+With the PS4 Pro patch for Fallout 4 here, is it better to update right away, or are you better off roaming the wastelands on that phenomenal Boost Mode?

 Fallout 4 update 1.9 includes, in its 460 MB update size, a sizable amount of features and fixes, which includes: